Soccer-Clinical Sweden beat Australia to clinch third place at World Cup | Sports-Games

 Soccer-Clinical Sweden beat Australia to clinch third place at World Cup

+With the pace of the game picking up, Arnold made a magnificent low save to keep out Rolfo's free kick in the closing minutes of the half.
+Moments after Australia coach Tony Gustavsson made his first substitutions the Matildas fell further behind, Asllani finishing off an incisive break before being mobbed by her delighted team mates.

-Sweden picked up their fourth Women's World Cup bronze medal on Saturday after beating co-hosts Australia 2-0 in the third-place playoff match.
+Sweden picked up their fourth Women's World Cup bronze medal on Saturday after beating co-hosts Australia 2-0 in the third-place playoff match at Lang Park in Brisbane.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)